Return to NETSTATE.COM home page.

 Northern Leopard Frogs may be found in various wet habitats, like marshes, ponds, lakes, rivers, or streams.
 In the summer, they may roam a little further afield, venturing into fields or pastures in search of their favorite meals.
 Because of this, they are sometimes referred to as Meadow Frogs.

-Like their larger cousins, honored in Oklahoma, Northern Leopard Frogs are opportunistic feeders.
+Like their larger cousins, honored in Missouri and Oklahoma, Northern Leopard Frogs are opportunistic feeders.
 That is, they sit and wait to eat almost anything moving that will fit into their mouths.
 Most of their diet consists of insects although they will eat worms, snails and slugs and even smaller frogs.
 Northern Leopard Frogs may occasionally eat voles and birds and researchers have found garter snakes in the stomachs of large frogs.

 While Northern Leopard Frogs are widely spread, they are suffering from maladies as mentioned above and their numbers are declining, for various reasons, across the country.
 In Canada, the species has been defined as endangered.
 Scientists have noted that their lifespan has declined to about two years from three to four years.
 There is cause for concern.